The best time of year to visit Norway depends on what you want to see and do.

 While outstanding in summer, the railways are a great choice of transportation all year round.
 The Bergen line offers a trip across one of Norway's highest mountain plateaus, and the contrast between the scenery in summer and winter is truly remarkable.

-Bear in mind if taking the night train during the summer, an eye mask and ear plugs are a wise investment.
+Bear in mind if taking the night train during the summer, an eye mask and ear plugs are a wise investment!
+You usually get a thin mask and thin blanket included in your fare on the train, but it's a good idea to pack your own as they are not the best quality.